geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 We're going to have a lot of 45B that starts up fast.

 ##### **Qazalin** [[00:47:24](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2844)]
-And we're going to have decent gem and flash retention kernels written in UOPs running
+And we're going to have decent GEMM and flash retention kernels written in UOPs running

 ##### **Geohot** [[00:47:30](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2850)]
-for the llama 8B.
+for the LLaMA 8B.

 ##### **Geohot** [[00:47:32](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2852)]
 And then just next year, we got to we got to scale it up, debug a bunch of issues.